apache/hudi/website/docs/metadata_indexing.md

 In this document, we will learn how to setup asynchronous metadata indexing.
 To learn more about the design of this feature, please check out [this blog](https://www.onehouse.ai/blog/asynchronous-indexing-using-hudi).

+FIXME-vc: fix this page, to get users to use Spark SQL for creating and dropping indexes.. and how it can work with tables created by Streamer or SQL , with concurrent writers.. and so on.

 ## Setup Async Indexing

 First, we will generate a continuous workload.
 In the below example, we are going to start a [Hudi Streamer](/docs/hoodie_streaming_ingestion#hudi-streamer) which will continuously write data